DuendeInexistente/Cirque/LandlyLib/war.md

-> Researched with assistance and revisions by several members of the church of the Rose.
-My farewell to them before I depart.
+>These books were researched with assistance and revisions by several members of the church of the Rose.
+My farewell to them before I depart, for I owe my life to them.
 >
 > -Ser Lemon Pie.
 >